 table data then the nearest available values will be provided.

 There are a number of IERS configuration parameters in

-that control the behavior of the automatic IERS downloading.
-Three of the most
+that relate to automatic IERS downloading.
+Four of the most

 important to consider are the following:

 Enable auto-downloading of the latest IERS data.
 If set to

 Falsethen the local IERS-B file will be used by default (even if the full IERS file with predictions was already downloaded and cached).
 This parameter also controls whether internet resources will be queried to update the leap second table if the installed version is out of date.

 Maximum age of predictive data before auto-downloading (days).
 See next section for details. (default=30)

 Remote timeout downloading IERS file data (seconds)